nevrome/cultrans.bronzeageburials.article2019/README.md

 ### Keywords:

-Bronze Age, Burial Traditions, Cultural Evolution, Cultural Transmission
+Bronze Age, Burial Traditions, Cultural Transmission, Radiocarbon Dating

 ### Overview of contents:

 This repository contains text, code and data for the paper.
-The paper is rendered via continous integration and can be downloaded from the [document branch](https://github.com/nevrome/cultrans.bronzeageburials.article2019/tree/document), so
+The paper is rendered via continuous integration and can be downloaded from the [document branch](https://github.com/nevrome/cultrans.bronzeageburials.article2019/tree/document), so